Preventing Lameness sows – Hoof lesions

 Blood Analysis in farms with a high percentage of foot lesions

-In recent years De Heus performed blood analyses in Dutch sows in various problem situations.
+In recent years De Heus performed blood analyses in sows in various problem situations.
 The copper and biotin concentrations in the blood appeared to be sufficiently high in these situations.
 However, the extremely low zinc concentrations that were at times encountered, in spite of the legal maximum of an easily absorbed source of zinc mixed into the feed, were striking.
 This often involved pig farms where viral infections (such as flu or PRRS) were also present among the sows.
 It is known that sows experiencing infections have low zinc concentrations in their blood (see Graph 2).
 When blood zinc concentrations become too low, this negatively affects the making of horny tissues.

 y = 1.3639x + 11.89 R2 = 0.3152 Acute ill gilts in the mating compartment with signs of the flu syndrome.
 When sows experience an infection, the haptoglobin infection protein in the blood rises.
 This is accompanied by a significant decline in zinc values.